 How Much Cash Should You Carry on Vacation?

 You’ll need to do some research in advance to find out how widely credit cards are accepted at your destination.
-For most places in the US, credit cards are widely accepted and cash will mainly be used for tipping hotel staff.
+For most places in the US, credit cards are widely accepted and cash will mainly be used for tipping hotel staff and tour guides.

 You’ll also want to determine how easy it will be for you to get more cash while on vacation.
 Are you traveling to a destination that has ATMs that partner with your bank?